Vamaka12/CSGO-Cheat/README.md

 # CSGO-Cheat

-# I made my own Cheat for Counter-Strike: Global Offensive on Python and I don't recommend play with cheats in any game you can get banned I am not responsible if you download it # and play with it and get banned I am not recommending playing with cheat in any game
+# I don't recommend play with cheats in any game you can get banned I am not responsible if you download it # and play with it and get banned I am not recommending playing with cheat in any game

-I made this cheat only for # Educational purposes
+# I made this cheat only for Educational purposes

+I made my own Cheat for Counter-Strike: Global Offensive on Python

 To run Cheat you need Python 3
 Cheat was Tested on Python 3.8+